 On September 27, 1999, we announced an agreement with H.J.
 Heinz Company to form a strategic alliance for the global production and marketing of natural and organic foods and soy-based beverages.
 In connection with the alliance, we issued 2,837,343 investment shares of our common stock to Boulder, Inc. (formerly known as Earth's Best), a wholly owned subsidiary of Heinz, for an aggregate purchase price of \$82,383,843.
 In addition, in a separate transaction, we announced on September 27, 1999 that we had purchased the Earth's Best trademarks.
 In consideration for the trademarks, we paid \$4,620,000 in cash and issued 670,234 shares of our common stock to Boulder, valued at \$17,380,000.
-In connection with the issuance of these shares, Hain and Boulder entered into an investor's agreement that provides for the appointment to our board of directors of one member nominated by Boulder, Inc., currently Mr. Jimenez, and one member jointly nominated by Boulder and Hain, which position is currently vacant.
+In connection with the issuance of these shares, Hain and Boulder entered into an investor's agreement that provides for the appointment to our board of directors of one member nominated by Boulder, Inc., currently Mr. Jimenez, and one member jointly nominated by Boulder and Hain, the position for which Mr. Bertasso is currently nominated.
 Mr. Jimenez is President and Chief Executive Officer of Heinz North America, a division of H.J.
+Heinz Company.
+Mr. Bertasso is currently Senior Vice President, Strategy, Process and Business Development for H.J.
 Heinz Company.